 Keith Jeffrey himself gives us his top books on the UK’s Secret Service, both history and fiction.
 Ex-CIA officer, Robert Baer, offers his best books on espionage, and reflects on the ups and downs, pros and cons, of serving in the field.
 Tim Weiner chooses books specifically on the US intelligence services and the journalist Edward Lucas chooses his best books on Putin and Russian history.

 Veteran foreign correspondent Richard Beeston chooses his favourite books of spies, lies and foreign correspondents, focused on novels and history that deal with the mid-20th century, including The Master Spy by Philip Knightley, a biography of the British traitor and Soviet agent, Kim Philby.

-Focusing on more recent events, Misha Glenny gives us his best books on cybersecurity and Chris Abbot his best books on global security.
-Ben Macintyre offers his best choices on spies, including The Defence of the Realm: The authorised history of MI5 by Christopher Andrew and the novelist, Charles Cumming his best books on espionage.
+Ben Macintyre offers his best choices on spies, including The Defence of the Realm: The authorised history of MI5 by Christopher Andrew.
+British spy fiction writer Charles Cumming also revealed his favourite books on espionage.

 Four of our interviewees recommend books by John Le Carré: Ben Macintyre and Keith Jeffrey both recommend The Spy Who Came in From the Cold, Charles Cumming picked The Constant Gardener and Robert Baer chose Tinker, Tailor, Soldier, Spy.

 Of recent books, Ben Macintyre's The Spy and the Traitor was chosen as one of our best nonfiction books of 2018; it's a true story that reads like a thriller.
 Also, A Woman of No Importance, a biography of Virginia Hall, who became the Gestapo’s most wanted Allied spy, is one of our best biographies of 2020.
 With the focus on China, we have selected books on Chinese espionage.